-- order to leave the territory or confirmation of a previously notified order to leave the territory;
+• or confirmation of a previously notified order to leave the territory;

-- transfer to an open centre for unaccompanied minors and supervision by the Guardianship Service of the Federal Public Service Justice.
+• transfer to an open centre for unaccompanied minors and supervision by the Guardianship Service of the Federal Public Service Justice.

 When a foreign national is served with an order to leave the territory, they are given clear and concrete information on the course of the procedures, voluntary return and the risk of forced return.

-The most obvious and simplest solution would be to arrange to return to your country of origin.
+The most obvious and straightforward solution would be to arrange to return to your country of origin.
 You may also go to another country, but only if you have documents allowing you to enter this country and if authorization to return to this country is still valid.

-In addition, if you do not take any action relating to the order to leave the territory, an entry ban may be imposed.
+In addition, if you do not take any action relating to the , an may be imposed.
 This ban means that, for a period of 3 to 20 years, you will not be allowed to enter the territory of member states.
-You will be reported throughout the entire Schengen area.
+You will be reported throughout the entire .

 If you have chosen to leave by your own means, you must inform the Belgian authorities of your departure.
-To do this, you must hand over the original form from the order to leave the territory to the Federal Police when you cross the border.
-If you do not pass a border post when you leave Belgium, you must send proof of your departure (e.g. a photocopy of your passport with an exit stamp) by email suiviOQT@ibz.fgov.be (fr) / opvolgingBGV@ibz.fgov.be (nl).
+To do this, you must hand over the original form from the to the Federal Police when you cross the border.
+If you do not pass a border post when you leave Belgium, you must send proof of your departure (e.g. a photocopy of your passport with an exit stamp) by email suiviOQT [at] ibz.fgov.be (fr) / opvolgingBGV [at] ibz.fgov.be (nl).

 There are procedures for appealing against a negative decision regarding an order to leave the territory.
 These procedures are described at the bottom of the decision form.
 Your lawyer can provide you with information about this.
 If you do not have a lawyer, you can contact a local law society to receive legal aid (free of charge).